greenteadigital/greenteadigital.github.io/_posts/2017-12-20-python-password-based-file-encryption.markdown

 ### Crypto train keeps rollin' on...
 Seeing as I'm already on the subject of crypto with my [last post](/2017/12/11/encryption-diffie-hellman-prime-numbers.html), I'd like to swalk you through some [Python code](https://github.com/greenteadigital/pycrypto/blob/master/PBKDF2.py) I wrote to provide password-based file encryption and decryption capabilities.
 Of course, all the usual [disclaimers](https://github.com/greenteadigital/pycrypto/blob/master/README.md) apply.

 The idea here is simple: choose a file that you want to encrypt.
 Launch `PBKDF2.py` with the path to the file as the first arg (drag-drop), answer some questions, supply a password, and _Voilà_!
 You now have a secure version of said file you can attach to an email, or transmit through other insecure means.
 Of course, it will be only as secure as your chosen password, so make it [strong](https://support.google.com/accounts/answer/32040?hl=en)!
+And of course, you did read the [disclaimer](https://github.com/greenteadigital/pycrypto/blob/master/README.md), _right_?

 ### Ewww, did you step in some code?
 Enough pretext, let's step into the code :)